 Depression is a common mood disorder.
 It causes a person to feel sad, worthless, and hopeless.
 It causes loss of interest in things that used to give pleasure.
 Treatment includes medications and talk therapy.
-Antidepressant medications change levels of brain chemicals to help a person feel better.
+Antidepressant medicines change levels of brain chemicals to help a person feel better.
 Talk therapy involves speaking to a trained counselor about your thoughts.
-Most people with depression do best when they use both medication and talk therapy.
+Most people with depression do best when they use both medicine and talk therapy.
 In cases where other treatments don’t work, a treatment called electroconvulsive therapy or ECT may be suggested.
 This uses electric impulses to ease depression.

 People with bipolar disorder have intense mood swings.
 They move between deep sadness and out-of-control highs.
-This condition is often treated with the medication lithium.
+This condition is often treated with the medicine lithium.
 It helps even out moods and prevent swings.
-A medication that works in a similar way may be used instead.
+A medicine that works in a similar way may be used instead.
 Talk therapy can also help.
 This involves talking to a trained counselor about feelings and relationships.
 He or she can give support during tough times.

 The sources below can tell you more.
 They can also give names of clinics near you that offer treatment and free screenings.